Putting Together Your Down Payment

 • Carry-Back loans

-In a "carry back" agreement, the seller agrees to lend you some of his home equity to assist you with your down payment money.
-You would finance the majority of the purchase price with a traditional mortgage lending institution and borrow the remaining amount from the seller.
-Generally, this type of second mortgage has higher interest.
+In a "carry back" mortgage, the seller agrees to loan you some of his own equity to assist you with your down payment funds.
+You would finance the largest portion of the purchase price with a traditional mortgage lending institution and borrow the remaining amount from the seller.
+Usually you will pay a somewhat higher interest rate with the loan from the seller.

-The feeling of accomplishment will be the same, no matter which method you use to come up with the down payment.
-Your brand new home will be your reward!
+The feeling of accomplishment will be the same, no matter which strategy you use to pull together the down payment.
+Your new home will be your reward!

 Get a New Loan Quote